ficklephil/eurosport-test/README.md

 the User to see 'Switzerland' or 'Spain'.

-* Less of a decision to make, more of a best practice: I knew the PlayerStat component had to be responsive as it would need to fit in a section of a larger page, therefore I had to make the PlayerStat component responsive.
+* Less of a decision to make, more of a best practice: I knew the PlayerStat component had to be responsive as it would need to fit in a section of a larger page.

 ## Architecture